javidnikoo/python-web/README.md

 # python-web
-Dynamic website creation in Python
+Dynamic website creation in Python with cherrypy